seffixo/CSV-Formatter-Tool/README.md

 		-i <input_directory> -o <new_output_directory> -f standard

-Note: the script will create the output directory if it does not already exist.
+Note: The script will create the output directory if it does not already exist.

 ## Validation and Error Handling
-- the script ensures that the -i and -o directories exist or creates the output directory if needed.
+- The script ensures that the -i and -o directories exist or creates the output directory if needed.
 - Validates that the `Timestamp` column is included in filtered columns if filtering is applied.
 - Stops execution and logs an error if:
 	- No CSV files are found in the input directory.
 	- Invalid column names are provided.
-	- an invalid format is specified for the `-f` argument.
+	- An invalid format is specified for the `-f` argument.

 ## Script Workflow
 **1. Input directory**

-reads the first CSV file from the specified input directory.
+Reads the first CSV file from the specified input directory.

 **2. Validation**

-validates columns names against the header of the CSV file and checks if `Timestamp` column is included.
+Validates columns names against the header of the CSV file and checks if `Timestamp` column is included.

 **3. Data Processing**